codehaus/groovy-native-launcher/README.txt

  * add an option to restrict the used jre/jdk version to be exactly something, greater than something, between some values etc.
    Have a look at how eclipse plugins define the required version of their dependant plugins in their manifest.mf A problem that needs to be solved: how to reliably tell the version of a java impl w/out actually loading and starting the jvm?
- * see if there is a standard how the jvm aliases are stored in some file in the jdk.
-If so, it is possible to remove the hard coded paths to client / server jvms and support aliases for them